Telephone and online counselling

-There is no charge for using online chat outside your regular internet provider fees and charges.
+There is no charge for using the online chat outside your regular internet provider fees and charges.

 Yes.
 You might be a worried friend or family member, or a worker supporting someone.
 We can talk to you about some of the things you can do to help.
 We can also answer questions and put you in touch with other support services.

 All children have a right to live a life free from violence.
 In every state and territory certain people are required by law to report violence, abuse or neglect against people under 18 years old.
 For more information on mandatory reporting requirements for child abuse and neglect (including sexual abuse) see the Australian Institute of Family Studies Mandatory Reporting Resource Sheet.

 To find out more about the affects of violence and abuse on children and how you can provide support, see our Children and violence pages.